-We are accessible - whenever possible, Deborah Hrbek answers the phone and talks to clients directly every time.
+We are accessible.
 We promptly return phone calls and respond to emails.
 We act as outside general counsel to our clients so that we are available to answer questions, and to provide quick advice in connection with your business needs as they arise.

 Hrbek Kunstler maintains strong collaborative relationships with colleagues who have expertise in other related fields.
 This means that we are well equipped to respond to all of our clients' business needs, even when they fall outside of our own areas of practice.